 Universidad Latinoamericana de Ciencia y Tecnología (ULACIT) is a bilingual university located in Barrio Tournón, within walking distance to downtown San Jose, Costa Rica.
 ULACIT offers fifty-six undergraduate and forty-eight graduate programs in the fields of engineering, business, advertising, psychology, dentistry, education, and law.
-Moreover, ULACIT is the only private university in Central America to be included for five consecutive years in the ranking prepared by QS World University Rankings 2011-2016.
+Moreover, ULACIT is the only private university in Central America to be included for six consecutive years in the ranking prepared by QS World University Rankings 2011-2017.
 It also ranks first place overall in the categories, ''Reputation with employer'', and ''Faculty Staff with Ph.D.''.
 ULACIT has been recognized as one of the most prestigious universities in Latin America, according to the international publication, Estrategia y Negocios (edition 130.)

 In comparison to other private universities in Costa Rica, employers prefer ULACIT engineers, business graduates, and English-speaking professionals (Revista EKA, edition 298.)
 In 2004, the Costa Rican Chamber of Commerce conferred upon ULACIT the Education Award, while considering ULACIT the educational institution which had, in the past five years demonstrated the highest academic quality.
 ULACIT was nominated for the same award again in 2009.

 ULACIT’s undergraduate programs in business, accounting, information systems, and law are accredited by Sistema Nacional de Acreditación de la Educación Superio (SINAES), the officially recognized accrediting body in Costa Rica, for which ULACIT is a founding member.
 SINAES is accredited by the International Network for Quality Assurance Agencies in Higher Education and the Central American Accreditation Council (CCA)